The Undertaker: Retirement and Hall of Fame (2020–2022)

-On June 21, 2020, in the final episode of the Undertaker: The Last Ride documentary, Undertaker announced his retirement from the professional wrestling industry.
+On June 21, 2020, in the final episode of the Undertaker: The Last Ride documentary, Callaway retired from the professional wrestling industry.
 Later on that November, he confirmed that he was "officially retired" in an interview.
 Many wrestlers and other public figures paid tribute to him on their social media pages.
 Madison Square Garden, regarded as the most famous venue in professional wrestling, also paid tribute to him.

-Undertaker, wearing his trademark mortician trench coat and stetson hat, made an appearance at the conclusion of the Survivor Series event on November 22, 2020.
-The event is dedicated to him, commemorating thirty years from that time since his WWE debut.
+The Undertaker, wearing his trademark mortician trench coat and stetson hat, made an appearance at the conclusion of the Survivor Series event on November 22, 2020.
+The event was dedicated to him, commemorating thirty years from that time since his WWE debut.
 There, he reiterated that his career had been completed, giving an emotional farewell speech which ended in typical Undertaker fashion: "My time has come to let The Undertaker Rest in Peace."
-A ten-bell salute was also given for The Undertaker character as he did his traditional take-the-knee pose, and a holographic image of Paul Bearer, Undertaker's former manager, was projected in the ring.
+A ten-bell salute was also given for The Undertaker character as he did his traditional take-the-knee pose, and a holographic image of Paul Bearer, The Undertaker's former manager, was projected in the ring.

-On February 18, 2022, it was announced that Undertaker would be inducted into the WWE Hall of Fame class of 2022.
-The news was responded to with extensive praise from WWE fans, the professional wrestling community and media outlets alike.
-On March 3, 2022, then WWE Chairman and CEO Vince McMahon made a rare media appearance on The Pat McAfee Show, announcing that he would be Undertaker's WWE Hall of Fame inductor.
-In praising Undertaker both inside and outside of character in a heartfelt message, McMahon said that the induction would be one of the most difficult endeavors of his life because of his longtime history with Undertaker, and how close they were been behind the scenes.
-Reacting to the heavily publicized announcement from McMahon, Undertaker issued a Twitter response later on that same day, which read:

 On April 1, 2022, The Undertaker was formally inducted into the WWE Hall of Fame at the American Airlines Center.
-As his induction, Calaway made a 137-minute speech that opened with a 10-minute, emotional standing ovation from the live audience, bringing Calaway to tears.
+At his induction, Calaway made a 137-minute speech that opened with a 10-minute, emotional standing ovation from the live audience, bringing Calaway to tears.
 Calaway's acceptance speech, hailed by media outlets as matchless and beyond compare, was motivational and shared his collection of self-reflections and life philosophies for success.
 In making his speech, he stood before several genres of his Deadman character, through the varying costumes displayed on mannequins.
 Later that same weekend, Calaway made appearances on the entrance stage on both nights of WrestleMania.